 Fiverr is similar to Upwork in that it brings freelancers and clients together.
 However, this platform works the other way around.
 You set up a profile and prices for your services.
 Clients can then book you if they think you are a good fit for what they need.

 There is also the opportunity to apply to open job postings but I’d say the majority of income is generated the other way around.
 Again, be prepared for a lot of competition.
 But once you have a couple of good reviews, it gets easier.
+For more information, check out my blog post on how to make money on Fiverr.

 As you can see, there are quite a few high-paying part-time jobs on your laptop out there.
 It all depends on your skills, experiences, and preferences.
 There are also some very helpful part-time job websites where you can find thousands and thousands of flexible remote jobs.